 The Mendes family released a statement informing the public that Mendes died peacefully at his residence.
 They shared that his wife and musical partner of 54 years, Gracinha Leporace Mendes, and his children were present during his final moments.

-According to the family’s statement, Mendes’s last performances were in November 2023 in Paris, London, and Barcelona.
-The statement also revealed that Mendes had been battling health issues related to long-term effects of COVID-19 in the months leading to his death.
+According to the family’s statement, Mendes’s last performances were in November 2023 with sold-out crowds in Paris, London, and Barcelona.
+The statement also revealed that Mendes had been battling health issues related to the long-term effects of COVID-19 in the months leading to his death.

 Mendes was born in Niterói, Brazil in 1941.
 His musical journey began in the late 1950s during the burgeoning bossa nova movement in Rio de Janeiro nightclubs.
 Under the mentorship of bossa nova icon Antônio Carlos Jobim, Mendes quickly rose to prominence in the Brazilian music industry.